home-assistant/developers.home-assistant/docs/data_entry_flow_index.md

 ### Show Form

 This result type will show a form to the user to fill in.
-You define the current step, the schema of the data (using voluptuous or selectors) and optionally a dictionary of errors.
+You define the current step, the schema of the data (using a mixture of voluptuous and/or [selectors](https://www.home-assistant.io/docs/blueprint/selectors/)) and optionally a dictionary of errors.

 ```python
 from homeassistant.helpers.selector import selector